TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    :func:`dir` reports their attributes.

-   If the object does not provide :meth:`__dir__`, the function tries its best to gather information from the object's :attr:`~object.__dict__` attribute, if defined, and from its type object.
+   If the object does not provide :meth:`__dir__`, the function tries its best to gather information kutoka the object's :attr:`~object.__dict__` attribute, if defined, and kutoka its type object.
 The resulting list is not necessarily complete, and may be inaccurate when the object has a custom :func:`__getattr__`.

    The default :func:`dir` mechanism behaves differently with different types of